⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 One earbud only

-Keep one ear free so you can hear what's around you — especially in parking lots, garages, and less-trafficked areas.
+Keep one ear free so you can hear what's around you and notice threats early.

 📍